Scout Association of Ireland: History

 In 1927, the Catholic Boy Scouts of Ireland (CBSI) was formed under the guidance of the Catholic Church as a means of imprinting a Catholic ethos on the young men of Ireland.
 Originating with Fr.
-Ernest Farrell, a curate in Greystones, Co.
-Wicklow in 1925/1926, the association was hastened in its initiation by his brother Fr.
+Ernest Farrell, a curate in Greystones, County Wicklow in 1925/1926, the association was hastened in its initiation by his brother Fr.
 Tom Farrell, a curate in the Pro-Cathedral.

 The association continued to work through the 1950s and 1960s during which it adapted to the development of Ireland as an independent republic.
 In 1965, the SAI formed the Federation of Irish Scout Associations (FISA) with the CBSI.
 This enabled the two associations and their members the recognition and resources of WOSM.
 All Scouts in Ireland were thus able to play an active role in International Scouting.

 Developments following the late 60's saw the association take on the name of the Scout Association of Ireland.
 This was subsequently changed to Scouting Ireland (SAI) in advance of the merging of the association with the CBSI.
 From 1 January 2004, both the SAI and the CSI ceased operations.
 Scouting in Ireland from this point forward would be overseen by the unified Scouting Ireland.

 In May 2020, it was revealed that prior to the 2004 merger with the CBSI which formed Scouting Ireland, the SAI covered up sex abuse committed by people who served in the organization.
 In a period spanning decades, both the CBSI and SAI shielded 275 known or suspected predators who abused children after becoming aware of the reported acts of abuse.
 Scouting Ireland backed the findings of the report and issued an apology.